Tesla logo

 Tesla Semi

 Class 8 all-electric semi-truck for long-haul freight.
-Tesla says Semi can travel up to 500 miles on a charge, supports megawatt-class charging, and is scheduled to begin customer deliveries in 2026.
+Tesla says Semi can travel up to 500 miles on a charge, supports megawatt-class charging, has shed roughly 1,000 lb thanks to a 48V architecture and 4680 cells, and is now in early high-volume production at the dedicated Nevada Semi factory.

 RangeUp to 500 miles